Sugerencia de edades

 Sí

-Pasteurized burrata cheese may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
-There is no age at which it is considered completely safe to offer raw/unpasteurized burrata cheese to babies and children.
+Burrata cheese may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
+Choose pasteurized burrata to minimize the risk of foodborne illness.

 Burrata is a cow’s milk cheese with origins in southern Italy.
 To make burrata, fresh mozzarella is stretched around a buttery mixture of cream and stracciatella (fresh mozzarella curds) to form a ball, which is then stored in water or whey.
 These balls come in various sizes, and they are typically served at room temperature, so that the gooey interior flows from the ball once the shell of fresh mozzarella is pulled open.
 Burrata’s mild, buttery flavor works well as a spread for bread and toast, a topping on pasta or pizza, or a creamy counterpart to vegetables like broccoli, fava beans, tomatoes, or zucchini.